ampas/CLF/README.md

 # Academy / ASC Common LUT (CLF) Format Sample Implementations #
 #
-This folder contains sample implementations of the Acadmey / ASC Common LUT Format (CLF) intended to be used with the [Academy Color Encoding System (ACES)](http://www.oscars.org/aces).
+This folder contains sample implementations of the Academy / ASC Common LUT Format (CLF) intended to be used with the [Academy Color Encoding System (ACES)](http://www.oscars.org/aces).
 The implementations are intended to be compliant with the [CLF specification](https://j.mp/S-2014-006).